 Bank of the West is an offshoot of BNP Paribas.
 It is a financial services establishment that has its headquarters in San Francisco, Los Angeles, California.

-Bank of the West was formerly referred to as FNGB (Farmers National Gold Bank) and was initially located in San Jose in California during 1874.
-In 1880, when bank notes could be converted to silver or gold, the bank deemed it necessary to change from a gold national bank changing its name to First National Bank of San Jose, California.
+Bank of the West was formerly referred to as FNGB (Farmers National Gold Bank) and was initially located in San Jose in California in 1874.
+In 1880, when bank notes could be converted to silver or gold, the bank deemed it necessary to change from a gold national bank changing its name to the First National Bank of San Jose, California.

 In 1970, the BNP (Banque Nationale de Paris) established the French Bank of California.
 This establishment instigated the First National Bank of San Jose to change its name to Bank of the West later that decade.
 In the wake of 1979, BNP deemed it fit to buy the Bank of the West and later merged it with the French Bank of California.
 The bank later went on to own 35 branches and approximately $350 million in terms of assets.

 During the 1980s and 1990s, Bank of the West bought other banks and had several branches.
 Such banks included the Bank of Los Gatos after which it purchased central banking systems in 1990 then the purchase of 30 branches in northern California which was acquired via failed imperial loan and savings.
 It also acquired the AFFSB (Atlantic Financial Federal Savings Bank) from the RTC (Resolution Trust Company) in 1992.

 Other notable acquisitions included:

 - The acquisition of 15 branches from Citibank in northern California in 1993 which cost them over $360 million.

 - The acquisition of NorthBay Savings Bank in 1995, it has its headquarters in Petaluma, Los Angeles, California.

 - The acquisition of branches from the Bank of America and Coast Federal Bank which took place in 1997.